Château Beau-Séjour Bécot Saint-Émilion 2020 - 1er Grand Cru Classé B (magnum)

 Wine rated (2022 guide) 97/100

 Beau-Séjour Bécot 2020 is a dense and powerful wine.
-A rush of black cherries, plums, chocolate, new leather, licorice, spices, and sweet oak develops as this imposing and explosively vertical Saint-Émilion opens up in the glass.
-This is a particularly broad and expansive Saint-Émilion, which is largely attributable to the clay in these soils.
+A rush of black cherries, plums, chocolate, new leather, licorice, spices, and soft oak unfolds as this imposing and explosively layered Saint-Émilion opens up in the glass.
+This is a particularly broad and expansive Saint-Émilion, largely due to the clay in its soils.
 The 2020 is magnificent in its intensity and overall volume.
 A superb wine.
-2028-2050
+2028–2050

 James Suckling